Superman Returns: Box office

 Bryan Singer convinced Warner Bros. not to experiment with test screenings.
 In addition, Singer removed 15 minutes of footage from Superman Returns after showing it to some of his "trusted associates".
 The final theatrical time length ran at 154 minutes.
 Warner Bros. originally slated the movie for release on Friday, June 30, but moved it up to Wednesday, June 28.
 Superman Returns was released on June 28, 2006, in the United States and Canada in 4,065 theaters.
 During its opening day, it earned $21 million, becoming the eighth-highest Wednesday opening day and the second-highest for a superhero film, behind Spider-Man 2.
 The film ranked at the top in its opening weekend, grossing $52.5 million.
 With a total gross of $84.6 million, Superman Returns dethroned The Matrix Revolutions to have the biggest five-day Wednesday opening for a Warner Bros. film.

 Superman Returns: An IMAX 3D Experience was released simultaneously in 111 IMAX-format theaters worldwide, which included 20 minutes of converted 3D film material.
 It was the first Hollywood full-length live-action film to be released in this combined format.
 One of the key scenes Singer took out was "the Return to Krypton sequence".
 Ten million dollars was spent on this sequence alone, but it was deleted.
 Singer noted that it could not be released as part of a DVD featurette because it was converted to IMAX 3D.
 He hoped it could have appeared in an IMAX reissue.
 The film's second-week gross rapidly declined by 58% from the first week, due to the presence of Pirates of the Caribbean: Dead Man's Chest and The Devil Wears Prada.
 By October, the film had crossed the $200 million mark, becoming the fifth film of the 2006 summer season to do so.
 Superman Returns went on to gross $200.1 million in North America and $191 million internationally, earning $391.1 million worldwide.
 Domestically, the film was the sixth-highest-grossing film of 2006.
 In worldwide totals, Superman Returns was ninth-highest.

 Critical reception

+Brandon Routh and Bryan Singer at a press conference during the premiere of Superman Returns.